XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does XTB offer any promotions or referral programs?

-XTB occasionally runs promotions or referral incentives, but there is no ongoing referral or cashback program for Canadian users.
-It is best to check the XTB website or client portal regularly to stay informed about current offers.
+XTB occasionally runs special promotions or referral programs in select countries, but there are no regular referral or cashback programs available to Canadian users.
+It is best to check the official company website or platform for the latest regional offers.

 Is XTB regulated in CA?

 XTB is not regulated in Canada and does not hold an IIROC license.
-Canadian users access XTB through its international entity, which is regulated by authorities such as the UK Financial Conduct Authority (FCA) and other global regulators, but this does not provide Canadian investor protection like CIPF.
+Canadian users access XTB through its international entities, which are regulated by FCA in the UK, CySEC in Cyprus, and KNF in Poland.
+There is no Canadian investor protection, so users should carefully consider the risks.

 What is the minimum deposit on XTB?